time2fishman/react-effect-hook/README.md

 ```

-We can also make fetch call directly inside out useEffect() hook
+We can also make fetch calls directly inside out useEffect() function

 ```js
 useEffect(() => {